baruchMo/lineme/README.md

 # lineme
 This project is Asp.net web api 2 web app i ise 3d party libaries such Angulrjs 1.6.3 Angular material 1.1.3 and Bootstrap 3.3.7
 Db ms sql
-main project is in Linemanage file and Db is my db and all db scripts Description the program add new parson to line for aservice he need the supplier for the service can
+main project is in Linemanage file and Db is mydb and alldb scripts Description the program add new parson to line for aservice he need the supplier for the service can